GravityShark/nvim-kick/README.md

 > use neovim 0.10
 > cause fuck yeah only latest baby

+## tf is this branch about
+> changing on how i interact with vim

 ## my own neovim config from kickstart

 > its pratically done ngl